james-priest/vickys-flowers/README.md

 - Mobile-ready, fully-responsive design.
 - Accessibility tested and ARIA-compliant for use with screen readers and other assistive technology.
-- Use of [Parcel.js](Parcel.js) for simplified build environment, image compression, minification, autoprefixer, & bundling.
+- Use of [Parcel.js](Parcel.js) (web application bundler) for robust build environment, image compression, minification, postcss, autoprefixer, polyfills, & bundling.

 Assignment instructions can be found here: